dankurth/flashcards_CPP_GUI_Windows/README.md

 to create and edit cards (said files have extension .FSF for Flash Study File).

-It also runs on my 64-bit Windows 10 machine, but currently the Help functionality is broken for that that and (I presume) later versions of Windows.
+It also runs on my 64-bit Windows 10 machine, but currently the Help functionality is broken for that, and (I presume) later versions of Windows.